How to review a pull request¶

 Merge the PR: Once the PR is approved and all CI checks pass, it can be merged into the main branch.
 If your project uses a specific merge strategy (like squash and merge or rebase and merge), make sure it's followed.

-How to review the code / ontology changes properly¶
+How to review the code / ontology changes thoroughly¶

-- Ensure that the PR has a related issue that explains the context of the PR.
-If there is no issue, request for a short issue to be created to motivate the change in the PR (gently - accept if the answer is negative).
+- Ensure that the PR links to a related issue that explains the context of the PR.
+If there is no issue, request that an issue be created to motivate the change in the PR (gently - accept if the answer is negative).

 - Understand the Context: Begin by familiarizing yourself with the purpose of the changes.
 Read the description of the pull request, any linked issues or tasks, and understand the feature or bug that the pull request is addressing.